Umlamulankunzi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# Learning C : More Pointers, Arrays and Strings.
+# Learning C :Even  More Pointers, Arrays and Strings.

-Directocty cantaining my solutions to questions on More Pointers, Arrays and Strings.
+Directocty cantaining my solutions to questions on Even More Pointers, Arrays and Strings.

 ## Description